Yonela-Rena/student-performance-prediction/README.md

 ---
 ## 📌 Conclusion

-This project demonstrates how machine learning can be used to analyze and predict student performance.
+This project demonstrates how machine learning can be used to predict student performance based on academic and behavioral factors.

-While the Linear Regression model provides moderate accuracy, it highlights key factors affecting academic success and provides a strong baseline for more advanced models such as Random Forest.
+While Linear Regression provides a solid baseline, the Random Forest model achieved slightly better accuracy by capturing more complex patterns in the data.

+However, the improvement is modest, indicating that additional features and more advanced techniques may be needed for significantly better predictions.